 The point is that it is often not possible to know exactly how much the dog ate.

-After a dog eats chocolate, you are likely to see a number of symptoms.
-Onset of any of these are a signal that the dog’s life is in danger and immediate action is required.
-Do not delay, do not wait to see if the dog gets better.
+After a dog eats chocolate, you are likely to see several symptoms.
+The onset of any of these signals that the dog’s life is in danger and immediate action is required.
+Do not delay; do not wait to see if the dog gets better.
 Take immediate action, even to the point of an immediate trip to the vet.

 - Muscle Tremors

 - Rapid breathing